TritonDataCenter/smartos-live/src/vm/README.md

 How to use the tests.
 =====================

 The tests here run in the GZ as they need to be able to manage VMs.
-In order to run the tests run:

-    ./tools/build-test-tarball.sh

-which will generate a tests.tar.gz file which you can unpack on your system in /usr/vm/test and then run:

-    (cd /usr/vm/test; ./run-tests)

-to run all the tests.
+Tests are now bundled into the platform at build time.
+To run all tests you can go to /usr/vm/test in the platform and run:

+    touch /lib/sdc/.sdc-test-no-production-data
+    ./runtests

+This will take some time and run them all.
+If you want to run a single test, go to /usr/vm/test and run:

+    touch /lib/sdc/.sdc-test-no-production-data
+    ./runtest tests/test-<testname>.js

+which will run only that test.

 How to update the test framework (node-tap) from upstream.
 ==========================================================